 The details of the teacher and student model are given in Section 4-4.
 In this section, we will examine the number of parameters of the teacher and student model.
 The teacher with 4 graph layers has 940300 parameters.
 By removing the two graph layers, the student model has 549182 parameters.
 The student model, by removing two layers, has a smaller number of parameters than the teacher model.

-Figure 3: the number of the teacher student model.
+Figure 3: Comparison of the number of parameters in the teacher model and the student model.

 4.6 Number of computations per layer